What is a Trigger Point?

 Dry needling of the ‘shortened’ muscle band causes an immediate, palpable relaxation.
 The patient often experiences a sense of release and increased range of motion.
-When used in conjunction with motor control retraining and postural and movement behaviour retraining, the trigger point release obtained from dry needling can be long-lasting.
+The trigger point release obtained from dry needling can be long-lasting when used in conjunction with motor control retraining and postural and movement behaviour retraining.
 The result is a stimulation of the stretch receptor within the muscle (muscle spindle), producing a reflex relaxation or lengthening response.

 Dry Needling vs Trigger Point Injections

 Researchers have studied trigger point injections using placebo saline and drug therapy.
-They have concluded that the only consistent factor is that the pain relief is from the needle’s stimulation for the infusion itself, rather than the drug or saline solution used.
-While the jury is probably still out on the effect of trigger point injections, it is perhaps fair to suggest that the trigger point’s mechanical needle stimulation without the use of a drug (dry needling) does have a positive effect upon hyperstimulated trigger points.
+They have concluded that the only consistent factor is the pain relief from the needle’s stimulation for the infusion itself rather than the drug or saline solution used.
+While the jury is probably still out on the effect of trigger point injections, it is perhaps fair to suggest that the trigger point’s mechanical needle stimulation without the use of a drug (dry needling) does positively affect hyperstimulated trigger points.
 If you are interested in dry needling, most of our PhysioWorks physiotherapists are dry needle trained.